-Alternative provision
+Alternative Provision

-If Benjamin Britten Academy chooses to use alternative provisions for any pupils.
+The Benjamin Britten Academy may choose to use alternative provisions for any pupils.
 The Academy recognises that any pupils in alternative provision often have complex needs and are/is aware of the additional risk of harm our pupils may be vulnerable to.